 Shipping can be a big factor in shopping abandonment.
 If you’re shipping from overseas, shoppers might be waiting weeks for their items.
 If you’re shipping from another state, it might take a day or two.
 But either of these options might be too long.
 If you are shipping from overseas, be sure to let your customers know, and include a date by which they can expect their items to arrive.
 If you’re shipping locally, be sure to give an accurate shipping date.
 If you don’t, or if you don’t stick to your shipping date, customers will get annoyed.
 They’ll feel as though you’re not taking their shopping experience seriously, and they’ll leave.

 3. Show shoppers what they’ll actually see

 Another way to decrease your abandonment rate is by showing shoppers what they’re actually going to get.
-This means that you should use high-quality images.
+This means that you should use high-quality images and video (don't forget to create video according to ecommerce video best practices).
 You should also show what the product looks like in use.
 And you should have an accurate description of the product, including any materials used, the size, and other important details.
 You should also let shoppers know about your return policy.
 This makes it easier for customers to buy from you, knowing that they can return their product if it’s not what they expected.
 If you have reviews, make sure that you show them on your product pages.
 If you don’t have any, you can ask customers to leave reviews.
 You can also ask your customers to take pictures of their purchases.